ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/7-advanced-inventories/_index.md

 But before we integrate the custom inventory script into our controller cluster, it’s a good idea to test it on the command line first:

 - Bring up your VSCode browser tab.
-- In either the visual editor or in the terminal using your favorite commandline editor, Create the file `dyninv.sh` with the content shown above.
+- In either the visual editor or in the terminal using your favorite command line editor, Create the file `dyninv.sh` with the content shown above.
 - Make the script executable:

 ```bash